file-format/Docs/en/spreadsheet/xl.md

   "draft" : "false",
   "toc" : true,
-  "description" : "Your file format guide to know what is an XLS file and APIs that can create and open them.", "title" : "What is XLS file format?
-Learn from File Format Experts!", "linktitle" : "XL",
+  "description" : "Your file format guide to know what is an XLS file and APIs that can create and open them.", "title" : "XL - Microsoft Excel Spreadsheet File Format", "linktitle" : "XL",
   "menu" : {
     "docs" : {